lizmat/raku-all-modules/kuerbis/Term-TablePrint-p6/README.md

 multithreading
 --------------

 `Term::TablePrint` uses multithreading when preparing the list for the output; the number of threads to use can be set with the environment variable `TC_NUM_TREADS`.
+To find out the setting of "number of treads" see [Term::Choose](Term::Choose)/ENVIRONMET.

 head2 libncurses